7 Priorities For The Pastor

 6. Do the work of an evangelist: Is the pastor bearing fruit resulting in new believers entering God’s kingdom?
 (Acts 17:16-23)

 7. Fulfill your ministry: In examining the pastor, what is the legacy being left for others and generations to follow?
-(Psalm 78:72)
+Are others in the church equipped to meet ministry needs and seeing multi-generational disciple-making?
+(Psalm 78:72; Ephesians 4:12-16; 2 Timothy 2:1-2)